 In addition to our world-class clinical training, interprofessional didactics, and commitment to diversity and resiliency, our program is uniquely rich in resources.
 This allows fellows to tailor their experience to better suit their own interests and goals.

-In partnership with Harvard and Tulane, we are currently piloting a Global Palliative Educational Consortium (GPEC), which includes:
+In partnership with Harvard and Tulane, we are currently piloting a Global Palliative Educational Collaborative (GPEC), which includes: